Homotopical recognition of diagram categories: A classification of (finitary) polynomial functors

 \section{A classification of (finitary) polynomial functors}

 In this section we apply Theorem~\ref{criterion} to another stable model category, the category of simplicial functors (enriched over the category of pointed simplicial sets, $\cat V = \sS_*$) from finite pointed simplicial sets to the category of symmetric spectra, $\Sp^{\sS_*^{\textup{fin}}}$.
-The goal is to classify the polynomial functors in the sense of Goodwillie \cite{Goo:calc1} as diagrams of spaces.
-In the next section we will show how to convert this representation to be in terms of diagrams of spectra.
+The goal is to classify the polynomial functors in the sense of Goodwillie, \cite{Goo:calc1}, as diagrams of spectra.

-\begin{remark} We would like to stress that because our functors are enriched over the category of \emph{pointed} simplicial sets $\sS_*$, it follows that all functors $F\in \Sp^{\sS_*^{\textup{fin}}}$ are reduced, i.e., $F(\ast) = 0$.
+\begin{remark} We would like to stress that our functors are enriched over the category of \emph{pointed} simplicial sets $\sS_*$, hence, it follows that all functors $F\in \Sp^{\sS_*^{\textup{fin}}}$ are reduced, i.e., $F(\ast) = 0$.
 This follows from the representation of $F$ as a weighted colimit of representable functors:

 \end{remark}

 There are other classifications of polynomial functors from pointed spaces to spectra.
 Dwyer and Rezk showed that polynomial functors are equivalent to the functors indexed by the category of finite sets and surjections (unpublished); a different set of classification results is due to Arone and Ching \cite{Arone-Ching-classification, Arone-Ching-crosseffects}.
 They show that the homotopy category of polynomial functors is equivalent to the category of symmetric sequences of spectra equipped with an additional structure of a divided power right module over the operad formed by the derivatives of the identity on based spaces, as in \cite{Arone-Ching-classification}, or, alternatively, they consider the category of coalgebras in symmetric sequences of spectra over the comonad $\mathrm{C_{KE_\bullet}}$, where $\mathrm{KE_n}$ is the Koszul dual of the little $n$-disc operad and $\mathrm{KE_\bullet}$ is an inverse sequence of operads, or a pro-operad, as in \cite{Arone-Ching-crosseffects}.
 For $\cat V$-enriched contexts, the homotopy theory of algebras over operads is described in \cite{white-yau1, white-yau3}, and for coalgebras over cooperads, with connections to Koszul duality, in \cite{white-yau7}.